forsyde/forsyde-shallow/pages/getting_started.md

 In the following we model a binary counter as a Mealy FSM and use it to connect several binary counters to an *n*-bit-counter that counts in both directions from 0 to 2<sup>n</sup>.

-The binary counter is modeled using the process constructor `mealySY`, a function for the next state decoder `binCount`, another function for the output decoder `carry`, and an initial state value `0`.
+The binary counter is modelled using the process constructor `mealySY`, a function for the next state decoder `binCount`, another function for the output decoder `carry`, and an initial state value `0`.
 The last row in the `carry` function uses `_`, which expresses a don't-care pattern.

 {% highlight haskell %}
 binCounter = mealySY binCount carry 0